ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### cutToFirstSignificantSubdomainRFC

 Returns the part of the domain that includes top-level subdomains up to the [“first significant subdomain”](#firstsignificantsubdomain).
-It is similar to [cutToFirstSignificantSubdomain](#cuttofirstsignificantsubdomain) but follows stricter rules to be compatible with RFC 3986 and is less performant.
+Similar to [cutToFirstSignificantSubdomain](#cuttofirstsignificantsubdomain) but conforms to RFC 3986.

 **Syntax**